-Hootsuite is what is known as a social media management tool—a service that connects multiple social media accounts to a centralized online management location.
+Hootsuite is a social media management tool—a service that connects many social media accounts for centralized online management.
 You might think of a social media management tool as a single portal into all of your social media accounts.

-Connecting your social accounts to Hootsuite allows you to manage them all in one place, rather than on each individual social network.
-This management system makes it easier and faster for you to share and schedule content to your social networks, respond to and engage with audiences and customers, and work with teams to manage multiple social accounts.
+Connecting your social accounts to Hootsuite lets you manage them all in one place, rather than on each individual social network.
+This system makes it easier and faster for you to share and schedule content to your social accounts, respond to and engage with your audiences, and work with teams to manage multiple social accounts.

 What is Hootsuite not?

-Hootsuite is not a social network, nor can it control any of your personal settings in individual social networks (Hootsuite also doesn’t perform automatic publishing tasks unless you set it up to do so).
+Hootsuite is not a social network, nor can it control any of your personal settings in a social network.
+Hootsuite also doesn’t perform automatic publishing tasks unless you set it up to do so.
 From the perspective of social networks, Hootsuite is considered a third party.
 In other words, Hootsuite is an independent software service that is compatible with and complementary to the goals of social networks and their users.